dimforge/ncollide/book/README.md

 </p>
 2. [kiss3d](http://kiss3d.org) − a 3d graphics engine.
 It relies on the
-   procedural generation of geometries to render everything that is not triangular (sphere, cone, bezier surfaces, etc.).
+   procedural generation of geometries to render everything that is not triangular (sphere, cone, bézier surfaces, etc.).
 In particular it has a [demo](https://github.com/sebcrozet/kiss3d/blob/master/examples/procedural.rs) that uses most procedural generation algorithms of **ncollide**.
 In fact, every single 3d illustration of the [Procedural